Rkeramati/rkeramati.github.io/random.md

-There is nothing that I enjoy more than backpacking finding remote places and photogprahy.
-I was lucky to be able to visit more than a half of Unites States national parks in the past years.
+There is nothing that I enjoy more than backpacking, finding remote places and photogprahy.
+I was lucky to
+be able to visit more than a half of United States national parks in the past years.
 Here is some of my favorite photos.
-Follow me on [Instagram]() to see more.
+Follow me on [Instagram](https://www.instagram.com/r.keramati/?hl=en) to see more.

 <figure>
   <img src="/assets/img/dv.JPG" alt="DV" style="width:100%">